BYUI451/docker_modifying/README.md

 ## Persisting data

-when we create a new container using an image file the data in the container will be the same for all containers, if we have some data that we want to persist beyond the life of one container we need to use Docker Volume. the bulk of this example was gained from https://docs.docker.com/storage/volumes/
+When we create a new container using an image file the data in the container will be the same for all containers, if we have some data that we want to persist beyond the life of one container we need to use Docker Volume.
+The bulk of this example was gained from https://docs.docker.com/storage/volumes/

 ```bash
 $ docker run --rm --volumes-from example_container -v $(pwd):/backup ubuntu tar cvf /backup/backup.tar /dbdata
 ```
-This command is doing multiple things at once so we will breake it down
+This command is doing multiple things at once so we will break it down

-1st Launch a new container and mount the volume from the example_container container
+- 1st: Launch a new container and mount the volume from the example_container container

-2nd Mount a local host directory as /backup
+- 2nd: Mount a local host directory as /backup

-3rd Pass a command that tars the contents of the dbdata volume to a backup.tar file inside our /backup directory.
+- 3rd: Pass a command that tars the contents of the dbdata volume to a backup.tar file inside our /backup directory.

 We then can run

 ```bash
 $ docker run -v /dbdata --name example_container2 ubuntu /bin/bash
 ```
-this will create a new container named example_container2, the data will be saved in a tar format which is not usable so we need to untar the tar file with
+This will create a new container named example_container2, the data will be saved in a tar format which is not usable so we need to untar the tar file with

 ```bash
 $ docker run --rm --volumes-from example_container2 -v $(pwd):/backup ubuntu bash -c "cd /dbdata && tar xvf /backup/backup.tar --strip 1"